DauMoe/note/interview_question.md

     +) Use CDN to load faster
     +) Use cache or store in local side.
 Apply with the resource that often be used

- - Solid knowledge of web technologies (HTML/CSS/JavaScript) and frameworks in building responsive design and cross browser compatible
+ - Solid knowledge of web technologies (HTML/CSS/JavaScript) and frameworks in building responsive design and cross browser compatible:
+   - using tailwind, bootstrap, not using .....
- - Solid understanding of JavaScript (ES6+)
+ - Solid understanding of JavaScript (ES6+):
+   -compare with ES5, ES7, ES12, ...
  - Solid knowledge of React, React-Native, and similar technologies
  - Hands-on experience with popular JavaScript tools, frameworks and design principals, and up to date with the changing JavaScript ecosystem landscape
- - Experience in analyzing UI performance metrics and optimizing the implementation
+ - Experience in analyzing UI performance metrics and optimizing the implementation:
+   - how to anal and monitor, ...
- - Ability to perform and influence code reviews as well as technical design meetings
+ - Ability to perform and influence code reviews as well as technical design meetings:
+   - split to branch, pull request, merge request, review code for younger guys
  - Thorough understanding of Software Development Lifecycle and methodologies
+   - What we can push into the Sprint
+   - In this Sprint, we have to prepare for next Sprint.
+Estimate the task, backlog
+   - Can fix the issue in the future, write story book, ...

 ## Preferred Skills & Requirements:
  - Working experience with Scrum or similar agile methodologies